Deus Irae: Plot

 In Charlottesville, Utah, there are ample debates between the Servants of Wrath and the diminishing congregations of Christians left in existence.

 The Servants of Wrath's faith is based on an "anger-driven" traditional perception of godhood, compared to that of the Christian survivors, and it is from this that the book derives its name- deus irae, Latin for "God of Wrath".
 Tibor McMasters is an armless, legless cyborg phocomelus artist who has been commissioned to paint a mural of Lufteufel, though nobody knows where Lufteufel lives, or what he looks like.

-The Servants of Wrath leadership ask McMasters to find Lufteufel and paint his mural.
-En route, we learn about the absence of national communications systems after the widespread destruction caused by nuclear warfare.
-McMasters and other seekers encounter mutant lizards, birds and insects who have evolved sentience, as well as the "Big C", a decaying artificial intelligence that also survived the war; it survives by consuming humans for their trace elements.
+The Servants of Wrath leadership commission McMasters to capture Lufteufel in a mural for their new church.
+The SOWs only have a 3D photograph of Lufteufel, and McMasters is left with no choice but to embark on a deadly "pilg" (pilgrimage) from Wyoming to California to meet Lufteufel first-hand in order to represent him faithfully in the mural.
+En route, McMasters and other seekers encounter mutant lizards, birds and insects who have evolved sentience, as well as the "Big C", a decaying artificial intelligence that also survived the war; it survives by consuming humans for their trace elements.

 While trying to remove shrapnel from his forehead, Lufteufel loses consciousness from loss of blood, at which point his intellectually challenged "daughter", Alice, tries to remove some of the blood using a shirt.
 This leaves a bloody imprint on the fabric.
 Alice keeps the shirt because it is the only remaining likeness of his face, leaving her with the only true relic of the God of Wrath, evoking the Christian legend of the veil of Veronica and the artifact known as the Shroud of Turin.